GOES-17

 GOES-17 (designated pre-launch as GOES-S) is an environmental satellite operated by the National Oceanic and Atmospheric Administration (NOAA).
-The satellite is second in the four-satellite GOES-R series (GOES-16, -17, -T, and -U).
+The satellite is second in the four-satellite GOES-R series (GOES-16, -17, -18, and -19).
 GOES-17 supports the Geostationary Operational Environmental Satellite (GOES) system, providing multi-spectral imaging for weather forecasts and meteorological and environmental research.
 The satellite was built by Lockheed Martin, based on the A2100A platform, and expected to have a useful life of 15 years (10 years operational after five years of standby as an on-orbit replacement).
 GOES-17 is intended to deliver high-resolution visible and infrared imagery and lightning observations of more than half the globe.

 The satellite was launched on 1 March 2018 and reached geostationary orbit on 12 March 2018.
 In May 2018, during the satellite's testing phase after launch, a problem was discovered with its primary instrument, the Advanced Baseline Imager (see Malfunctions, below).
 GOES-17 became operational as GOES-West on 12 February 2019.
 In June 2021, NOAA announced that due to the cooling problem with the satellite's main imager, GOES-T would replace the GOES-17 in an operational role "as soon as possible".
 GOES-T launched on March 1, 2022.

 Operations

 The satellite was launched into space on 1 March 2018 by an Atlas V (541) launch vehicle from Cape Canaveral Air Force Station, Florida.
 It had a launch mass of 5192 kg.
 On 12 March 2019, GOES-17 joined GOES-16 (launched in 2016) in geostationary orbit at 35700 km above Earth.

 On 24 October 2018, GOES-17 began a 20-day, 2.5°/day westward drift maneuver from its checkout position of 89.5° West longitude to its operational position of 137.2° West.
 During the drift maneuver, all instruments except for the magnetometer were disabled.
 Meanwhile, GOES-15 began an eastward drift maneuver on 29 October 2018 to 128° West, with all of its sensors still functioning.
 It reached its new location on 7 November 2018.
 GOES-17 began transmitting its first images on 13 November 2018.
 The first high-definition images transmitted were of Alaska, Hawaii, and the Pacific Ocean.
 GOES-15's drift was intended to provide additional separation from GOES-17 to prevent communication interference.
 GOES-17 reached its assigned longitude 13 November 2018 and began additional testing.
 GOES-17 was declared operational on 12 February 2019.
 Both GOES-17 and GOES-15 operated in tandem through early 2020 to allow assessment of GOES-17's performance as GOES-West.
-On 2 March 2020, GOES-15 was deactivated and moved to a storage orbit, with plans to re-activate it in August 2020 supplement GOES-17 operations due to the known flaws with the Advanced Baseline Imager.
+On 2 March 2020, GOES-15 was deactivated and moved to a storage orbit with plans to re-activate it in August 2020 to supplement GOES-17 operations due to the known flaws with the Advanced Baseline Imager.